Vojtasii/Vojtasii/README.md

 Hi, I’m @Vojtasii and I'm a computer science student at Faculty of Electrical Engineering at Czech Technical University.
-Currently, I am an intern at @Gooddata, working with Kotlin and TypeScript.
-I am interested in languages, both programming and spoken.
+Currently, I am a SW developer at @Gooddata, working with Kotlin and TypeScript.

 <!---